Schwarz reflections and the Tricorn: Background on holomorphic dynamics

-Now let $H$ be a hyperbolic component of odd period $k$ with center $c_0$.
-As before, for $c\in H$, let $z_c$ be the attracting periodic point of $f_c$ contained in the critical value Fatou component $U_c$.
-Let $\mathrm{Jac}(f_c^{\circ k},z_c)$ be the Jacobian determinant of $f_c^{\circ k}$ at $z_c$.
-A simple computation shows that $z_c$ is a periodic point of $f_c^{\circ 2}$ of period $k$, and the associated multiplier is real and positive (compare \cite[\S 1.1]{Sa1}).
+is real and positive (compare \cite[\S 1.1]{Sa1}).
 Clearly, one has to work a bit harder to define a meaningful conformal invariant that uniformizes a hyperbolic component $H$ of odd period.
 Unlike in the even period case, the natural conformal invariant for maps with odd period attracting cycles is not a purely local quantity; it uses the conformal position of the orbit of the critical point.
-The following definition was introduced in \cite[\S 6]{IM2}.
+The following definition was introduced in \cite[\S 6]{IM2} (see \cite[\S 5]{NS} for an equivalent formulation).

 For $c\in H\setminus \lbrace c_0\rbrace$, there are two distinct critical orbits of the second iterate $f_c^{\circ 2}$ converging to an attracting cycle.
 One can choose two representatives of these two critical orbits (e.g. $c$ and $f_c^{\circ k}(c)$) in a fundamental domain (in the critical value Fatou component), and consider their ratio in a Koenigs linearizing coordinate.
-More precisely, let $\kappa_c : U_c\to \mathbb{C}$ be a Koenigs linearizing coordinate for $f_c^{\circ 2k}$ near $z_c$; i.e. $\kappa_c (f_c^{\circ 2k}(z))=(f_c^{\circ 2k})'(z_c) \kappa_c(z)$ for all $z\in U_c$.
+More precisely, let $\kappa_c : U_c\to \mathbb{C}$ be a Koenigs linearizing coordinate for $f_c^{\circ 2k}$ near $z_c$; i.e., $\kappa_c (f_c^{\circ 2k}(z))=(f_c^{\circ 2k})'(z_c) \kappa_c(z)$ for all $z\in U_c$.
 We define

 Since a Koenigs linearizing coordinate is unique up to multiplication by a non-zero number, the above ratio is independent of the choice of $\kappa_c$.
 At the center $c_0$, we define $\zeta_H(c_0)=0$.
 The map $\zeta_H$ is called the \emph{Koenigs ratio map} of the hyperbolic component $H$ of odd period $k$.